Abandoned Rails

 Another view from Sedley, this time looking west towards Victoria.

-Photo by Steve Hammer - December, 1991
+Photo by Steve Hammer - December 1991

-Sebrell - V?
+Sebrell

-Photo by Steve Hammer - December, 1991
+Photo by Steve Hammer - December 1991

-Sebrell - V?
+Sebrell

 Looking west from Sebrell.

-Photo by Steve Hammer - December, 1991
+Photo by Steve Hammer - December 1991

 Jarratt - V73.3

-Photo by Jeff Hawkins - Sep, 2002
+Photo by Jeff Hawkins - September 2002

 Jarratt Tower - V73.3

 The tower at Jarratt was a modern structure by Virginian standards.
 It is my understanding that after the structure was built, it was never occupied.
 Just behind where I'm standing is the CSX mainline.
-Note the old Virginian pole to the right of the building still sporting three crossarms.
+Note the old Virginian pole to the right of the building still sporting three cross arms.
 Can you only picture this scene in the late 1950's with a pair of Fairbanks-Morse Train Masters waiting to cross the diamond while the ACL's Champion blows past with a purple and silver E unit on the point?

 Photo by Jeff Hawkins - July 2, 2001